-- 3.1.1.45 Low-Rise and Low-Rise Plus buildings will be designed to: - a.
-Be compatible and integrate with the surrounding context in terms of height, massing, setbacks, orientation and landscape character; - b.
-Include areas for soft landscaping, main entrances at ground level, front porches, or balconies, where appropriate; and - c.
-Provide unit and building entrances that have direct access to and are visible from public streets, and walkways. - 3.1.1.46 To create visual interest and diversity in the built environment, a wide variety of architectural designs are encouraged.
-However, new buildings proposed within older, existing Neighbourhoods will be designed to complement the character of the area, including the distinguishing architectural/building attributes.
+3.1.1.35 3.1.1.45 Low-Rise and Low-Rise Plus buildings will be designed to:

+- Allow for daylight and privacy on occupied ground floor units by providing appropriate facing distances, building heights, and step-backs; - a.
+Reflect the neighbourhood context and will include Be compatible and integrate with the surrounding context in terms of height, massing, setbacks, orientation and landscape character; - Include areas for soft landscaping, main entrances at ground level, front porches, or balconies, where appropriate.
+Buildings will integrate with their surrounding context through appropriate massing and height; and - Provide unit and building entrances that have direct access to and are visible from public streets, and walkways. - d.
+Promote building design and programs that achieve near net zero greenhouse gas emissions, where feasible, including through the implementation of district energy and/or renewable energy technology. - 3.1.1.363.1.1.46

+To create visual interest and diversity in the built environment, a wide variety of architectural designs are encouraged.
+However, new buildings proposed within older, existing Neighbourhoods will be designed to complement the visual character and high quality of the area, including the distinguishing architectural/building material elements found in these areas attributes.